danielenapo/AI_unibo/Obsidian Uni/Machine Learning/Preprocessing/Preprocessing.md

 ## Feature creation
 _Adding new features that can capture more efficiently some characteristics of the data_.
 - feature extraction
-- mapping to a new space -> eg signals to frequency with fourier transforms
+- mapping to a new space -> eg signals to frequency with Fourier transforms
 - new features

 # [[Type conversion]]